justeattakeaway/pie/apps/pie-docs/src/support/faq.md

 ## What is PIE?

-**PIE** (Principles for Interfaces and Experiences) is a design system made up of components, patterns, documentation and code.
+**Principles for Interfaces and Experiences** (PIE) is a design system made up of components, patterns, documentation and code.
 It allows us to build consistent products and high quality design solutions across the organisation.

 Using these pre-built, reusable assets we can enhance the speed at which our teams work while maintaining the alignment between their products.